 Dubai Recruitment Trends 2016

 The scenario of Dubai has seen a sea change in the last fifty years, there are many reasons, but the main was the oil boom.
 In spite of the falling oil prices, Dubai is still the one of the highest per capita GDP with USD 44771 and only 20% of the populace are Emirates.
 The economic meltdown and falling oil prices had an adverse impact on the economy.
 The decline in Government Spending was another reason.
 The prospect of holding 2020 Expo has a positive effect on the Dubai economy, and the prolonged recession now seems to be fizzling out.
-Recruitment solutions for Dubai based companies is picking up.
+Recruitment Agency in Dubai based companies is picking up.

 The Expats Problem